ipfs/distributed-wikipedia-mirror/README.md

 - https://ru.wikipedia-on-ipfs.org
 - https://fa.wikipedia-on-ipfs.org

 Each mirror has a link to original [Kiwix](https://kiwix.org) ZIM archive in the footer.
+The ZIM file can be dowloaded and opened outside of  regular browser with [Kiwix Reader](https://www.kiwix.org/en/download/)

 ## Table of Contents